 Sociology Transfer Pathway

-The Sociology Transfer Pathway, Associate in Arts will prepare you to transfer to a baccalaureate institution.
+The Sociology Transfer Pathway, Associate in Arts will prepare you to transfer to a four-year institution.

 Foundations of Data Science